Anyone else think kid magazines might get your kids and students reading more?

 $20 / year

-Of all the kids’ magazines we’ve received when my children were little, this one was a big hit.
-Designed for preschoolers to read with an adult or to look through on their own, this sturdy magazine features the expected brilliant photographs along with information on conservation, geography, adventure, wildlife, and science.
-You’ll also find games and punch out wild animal cards, too.
+Of all the kids’ magazines for kids we received when my children were little, this one was the biggest hit.
+Designed for preschoolers to read with an adult or look through independently, this sturdy print magazine features the expected brilliant photographs and information on conservation, geography, adventure, wildlife, and science.
+You’ll also find games, engaging stories, and punch-out wild animal cards, too.

 Ladybug